-Horse owners are all too aware of how a physical injury can temporarily sideline - or even permanently cripple - their horse.
-This knowledge leads most owners to do their best to minimize physical injury: raising foals with maximum turnout opportunities properly conditioning their horse for the demands of their ridden work ensuring adequate rest and recovery periods between training maximizing turnout ensuring their horse's living spaces are free of hazards using well-fitting
+Horse owners are all too aware of how a physical injury can temporarily sideline - or even permanently lame - their horse.
+This knowledge leads most owners to do their best to minimize physical injury: raising foals with maximum turnout opportunities properly conditioning their horse for the demands of their ridden work ensuring adequate rest and recovery periods between training maximizing turnout ensuring their horse's living spaces are free of hazards using well-fitting ta

 A shaping plan puts to paper exactly what steps you will take to teach a horse a new, wanted behaviour.
 Taking a few minutes to write a shaping plan can help you achieve better results, faster.
 It can also help you trouble-shoot, should you run into any problems during training.

 As you can see in this clip, I usually write no more than ten steps when crafting a shaping plan.
 While this shaping plan addresses how to teach a horse to accept fly spray, you can use a shaping pl

 Most people only check in one location on the horse's body when determining the tightness of a girth or cinch - just above the horse's elbow.
 But horse's can have different conformation in this area.
 This can affect the perception of the girth or cinch's tightness, and result in a false reading as to its true tightness.
 As seen in this clip, I advise checking the tightness of your girth in two locations: just above the horse's elbow, and where the girth contacts the sternum.